mslegrand/pegr/README.md

 What's Needed
 ______

-Some obvious  items:
+Some obvious  inprovements to consider:
-[ ]  More  and better examples
+[ ]  More  and more examples
-[ ]  Reading and writing peg rules to file
-[ ]  Dectection of rules producing infinite recursion [ ]  Profiling and replacing R functions with C
-[ ]  A nice user guide (in addition to the vignette
+[ ]  A nice user guide (in addition to the vignette)
 [ ]  Cleaner code with a cleaner interface
+[ ]  Reading and writing peg rules to file.
+[ ]  Detection of rules producing infinite recursion
+[ ]  Profiling and replacing R functions with C code